florinn/typemoq/README.md

 ```

 **Note:**
-Within a global scope, when constructing objects from global functions/class types which are being replaced by mocks, the constructor always returns the mocked object (of corresponding type) passed in as argument to the `using` function
+Inside the scope of a TypeMoq.GlobalScope, when constructing objects from global functions/class types which are being replaced by mocks, the constructor always returns the mocked object (of corresponding type) passed in as argument to the `TypeMoq.GlobalScope.using` function